descent1511/bus-station/README.md

 ### 1. Bus Station Lookup

-Bus-Station allows users to search and view detailed information about bus stations in their area.
+BusGo allows users to search and view detailed information about bus stations in their area.
 Users can search by station name or geographical location.

 ### 2. Route Lookup